 (C) Empower stakeholders to effect positive change in their communities.

 Our board consists of 15 volunteer board members.
-9 of the board members are elected for two year terms.
-Elected members include the President, Vice President, Secretary and two representatives from our three areas.
+Ten of the board members are elected for two year terms.
+Elected members include the President, Vice President, Secretary, two representatives from each of our three areas, and one at-large representative.
 View Area Descriptions.
-Appointed positions include 5 at large representatives and the Treasurer.
+Appointed positions include the Treasurer, two at-large representatives, and two community interest positions: a USC Representative and Business Representative.

 What is a Stakeholder?